The importance of initial book words

 - Try your best not to change the person as you write.
 If you are writing in the first person, continue this way.
 Unless you make a change and talk on behalf of some characters as you examine how to hook readers, keep things the same way.
 Using the third person might be more challenging, yet it helps to reflect more as an author.

 - Don’t start your novel in the present time unless it’s absolutely necessary!
-You have to keep the time frame and help your readers see and understand the run of events.
-Before writing, create an outline or the beyond present tense Ask yourself all the how to start my book questions and take notes all the time as to what happens and why!
+You need to maintain a consistent timeline to help your readers understand the sequence of events.
+Before writing, create an outline that extends beyond the present tense.
+Continually ask yourself questions about how to start your book, and take notes about what happens and why!
 Most writers often fail to check this aspect twice, which is why approaching a book proofreader is essential.
 At long last, it’s the most common type of correction they have to do!

 - Avoid starting your novel from the dialogue.
 You can do it unless you plan to introduce your characters immediately as you describe who is talking.
 It will always depend on the type of your novel.
 If you are dealing with a mystery novel or science fiction, the dialogue might help keep things inspiring.
 Once again, as you start a book, make it clear who is talking, where, and why!